manimal1/messenger-app/README.md

 ## Linting and code standards

-A very simple setup using [Eslint](https://eslint.org/) and [Prettier](https://prettier.io/) has been employed in this starter project.
+A very simple [Eslint](https://eslint.org/) configuration has been employed in this starter project.
 It was kept basic on purpose, to allow for easy configuration based on user preferences.
 It will still catch all the **recommended** lint errors for standard React TypeScript apps.

 ## Libraries and dependencies